dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 Think about the NIAAA staff who took "personal vacations" to visit Mukamal to help him write the original planning grant.
 When they did this, I bet they saw themselves as heroes.
 This is what you see in movies: There's a big problem in the world.
 People in power *know* there's a problem, but for institutional reasons, it's hard to fix.
 Most of the people in power are [blankfaces](https://www.scottaaronson.com/blog/?p=5675), more concerned with covering their asses than helping people.
 The heroes are the ones who are willing to bend the rules to solve the problem---even if that means taking on personal risks.

 If you think that no one in government should bend any rules, then I bet you haven't interacted with the government much.
 Often, the rules were made by people so removed from what's actually happening that the abstractions in the rules don't even make sense.
-Sometimes rule-bending is the only reason anything works at all.

 Here's an example.
 Say you're a scientist and you want to send a grant to the National Science Foundation (NSF).
 According to The Rules, you will propose a detailed plan of *future* work.
 In some (more theoretical) fields this is absurd: You have to do half the work in order to write that plan!
 And in other (less theoretical) fields, your grant will be reviewed by other scientists who will expect to see "preliminary work" to show your idea has promise.
 This leads to a funny situation where people do much of the research and then "propose" it afterward.